Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 Marketplace Forecasting: Predicts user supply and demand to direct driver-partners to high-demand areas before they arise, thereby increasing their trip count and earnings.

-Marketing: Makes estimates on marginal effectiveness of different media channels while controlling for trends, seasonality, and other dynamics (e.g., competition or pricing).
+Marketing: Makes estimates on the marginal effectiveness of different media channels while controlling for trends, seasonality, and other dynamics (e.g., competition or pricing).

 Neural Networks